The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Introduction

-The structure of this report follows that of SAG21 itself, with a chapter dedicated to the work of each subgroup.
-In each chapter, we introduce the scope of the analysis and the individual topics we studied.
-We then present the information on each topic we considered in reaching a finding, which is a contextualized statement of what we understand to be a current need that can be addressed to further our understanding of the photospheres of exoplanetary host stars and make the best use of precise space-based transmission spectra of exoplanets.
+Like the SAG21 report submitted to NASA, the structure of this invited review follows that of SAG21 itself, with sections dedicated to the work of each subgroup.
+In each section, we introduce the scope of the analysis and the individual topics we studied.
+We then present the information on each topic we considered in reaching a finding.
+We summarize the 14 findings and conclude in \autoref{S:Conclusions}. \autoref{tab:acronyms} lists the abbreviations and acronyms used throughout this review.